flamarkt/taxonomies/README.md

 This includes the user taxonomies even if the user is only allowed to edit discussion taxonomies and vice-versa.

 Flamarkt Product support is still a work in progress.

+# Support

+This extension is actively supported.
+Please use the Flarum Discuss discussion to discuss features and report issues.

+Please only create GitHub issues for bugs with reliable reproduction steps.